-The church was originally established on the Day of Pentecost that we read about in the second chapter of the book of Acts.
-Our prayer is to reproduce, in contemporary times, that original church.
-If we believe and practice now as they believed and practiced then, we shall be what they were…Christians.
+The Lord's church was originally established on the Day of Pentecost that we read about in the second chapter of the Book of Acts in about the year 33 A.D.
+Our prayer is that we, by faith, can be that original church by believing and practicing now as they believed and practiced in Bible days.

 How many churches of Christ are there?

 The most recent dependable estimate lists more than 15,000 independent churches of Christ in the United States.
 The "Christian Herald," a publication that presents statistics concerning all the churches, estimates that the total membership of the churches of Christ is now about two million.